Skip to content

 • --home cannot be combined with comma-separated multi-tool uninstall commands

-• when omitted, the command resolves the effective home using tool-native env redirection first and project-scoped defaults second
+• when omitted, tool-specific targets resolve the effective home using tool-native env redirection first and project-scoped defaults second

-• omitted-home Gemini uninstalls use the project root as the effective home, so Houmao-owned skills are removed from .gemini/skills/
+• omitted-home Kimi uninstalls use <cwd>/.kimi-code as the effective home, so Houmao-owned skills are removed from .kimi-code/skills/

 Structured output rules: